 Leases are accounted for in accordance with ASU 2016-02, Leases (Topic 842).
 The Organization determines if an arrangement is a lease at inception.
-Operating leases are included in right-of-use (ROU) assets - operating lease and operating lease obligations in the accompanying 2023 and 2022 consolidated statements of financial position.
+Operating leases are included in right-of-use (ROU) assets - operating lease and operating lease obligations in the accompanying 2024 and 2023 consolidated statements of financial position.
+Leases with an initial term of twelve months or less are not recorded in the consolidated statements of financial position.